paras-a/Data-Structures-and-Algorithms/README.markdown

      - `count_nested_depth([[]])` → `2`
      - `count_paths(1, 1)` → `1`

+4. **Caveat**:
+   - Please note that unittests, such as those implemented in the `recursion_unittest.py` file, are not available for all functions, and some functions may lack comprehensive test coverage to verify their behavior across all possible inputs.
+Unittest was generated on best efforts basis and exists only to demonstrate understanding of the core ideas and concepts, it is not intended to be exhaustive.

 ## Guidelines
 - Use Python 3 and maintain consistent formatting (e.g., PEP 8).
 - Include docstrings with `@param`, `@return`, `@rtype`, and examples.